comunica/Article-ISWC2023-SolidQuery/content/solid.md

 or by obtaining service-provided space by [a company](cite:cites inruptpodspaces) or [government](cite:cites flandersdatautility).
 Data vaults are loosely coupled to applications, where applications must request explicit access to the user for interacting with specific data.
-This loose coupling enables different applications to make use of the same data in an interoperable manner.
+This loose coupling enables different applications to use the same data interoperably.

 Currently, data vaults are primarily file-based, and are exposed on the Web as a REST API using elements of the [Linked Data Platform (LDP) specification](spec:ldp).